DannieBGoode/opensx70/_posts/2020/08/2020-08-27-the-i-question.md

 There is also the possibility to shoot this film in an unmodified SX70 by means of a ND filter, either on the lens (that affects the viewfinder image) or on top of the pack (has to be placed in darkness).
 Electronic modification is much more suitable, and can have a switch for selecting the film type.

 Technically the fastest speed that the SX70 shutter can reach is about 1/178th of a second.
-Which isn't much, but by means of [the way the shutter works](https://opensx70.com/posts/2018/11/sx70-shutter) EV high as EV17 can be reach, of course at a much higher F-stop.
+Which isn't much, but by means of [the way the shutter works](https://opensx70.com/posts/2018/11/sx70-shutter) EV high as EV17 can be reached, of course at a much higher F-stop.

 ### i-Type
-When Dr. Lsnd set out to design the SX70, the ultimate instant photography format, one of his goals was to avoid the "batteries problem" for the user, so, when a new pack was inserted, new batteries were also in place.
+When Dr. Land set out to design the SX70, the ultimate instant photography format, one of his goals was to avoid the "batteries problem" for the user, so, when a new pack was inserted, new batteries were also in place.
 But that was by no means an easy endeavor in the late sixties.
 Initially subcontracted to Ray-o-Vac it had to finally be re-engineered in house.

 It was a big accomplishment, and a big success.